cloudbase/cloudbase-init-ci/docs/images.rst

 instead of the original one, https://github.com/cloudbase/windows-openstack-imaging-tools, which I was unable to make it work for our scenarios.

-For Microsoft Nano Server there are other stepts, look at the bottom.
+For Microsoft Nano Server there are other steps, look at the bottom.

 1. First, grab an ISO with the OS you want to create an image for.